 Jun-Meijin (準名人, Semi-Meijin) is a Japanese go term and title during the Edo period of Japanese go, and was equivalent to the rank of 8-dan.
-Prior to the Edo period, the term Han-Meijin (半名人, Half-Meijin) was used.
+In early eras, the term Han-Meijin (半名人, Half-Meijin) was used.
 Throughout their periods of usage, these titles were accorded to seventeen players.

 It should be noted that 17th-18th century dates are approximate as to when 8 Dan was achieved.